qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 A `Dynamic t Text` can be passed from where it was created, through the application, down to a DOM node that needs to display some changing text.
 The `Behavior t Text` takes care of tracking the current state of the text to display, and `reflex-dom` can set up some code to replace the text in the DOM node whenever the `Event` signals that there is a change.

-The `reflex` and `reflex-dom` libraries aren't proscriptive about how you structure your application, but the common advice is to pass `Dynamic`s as far down as possible into the code that generates DOM.
+The `reflex` and `reflex-dom` libraries aren't prescriptive about how you structure your application, but the common advice is to pass `Dynamic`s as far down as possible into the code that generates DOM.
 If you follow that advice then you can arrange things so that your code is doing the same changes to the DOM as the various virtual DOM libraries would, but skipping the need to diff and patch the various DOM trees.

 There is some reference to building an `Event` and `Behavior` simultaneously in the `reactive-banana` documentation, and it appears in one of the examples, and so I suspect that the idea behind the `Dynamic` is probably lurking in the background or in the folklore of other `Event`-and-`Behavior` FRP systems.